 Think about it: few "classic" scenes start with characters going, “Hey buddy!
 How are you doing?
 Wow, long time no see.”
 This is because people enjoy making inferences based on details in action and speech — and the last thing you want to do is insult their intelligence by spelling everything out for them.

-For a more tangible taste of this technique, here’s the dialogue-driven opening to Barbara Kingsolver's novel, Unsheltered:
+For a more tangible taste of this technique, check out the dialogue-driven opening to Barbara Kingsolver's novel, Unsheltered.